longturn/freeciv21/docs/Modding/Tilesets/Tutorial/02_units.rst

 One of the most common changes done when developing custom rules (as described in the :doc:`/Modding/Rulesets/overview`) is to add new unit types to the game.
-It is important to note that Freeciv21 has a priori no knowledge of which unit types will exist, and much less of what they should look like.
+It is important to note that Freeciv21 has no prior knowledge of which unit types will exist, and much less of what they should look like.
 Some collaboration between the ruleset and the tileset is thus needed to provide this information.
 This is achieved using :emphasis:`graphic tags` in the rules; for instance, one could find the following in the definition of a new unit type, the Alien: